Snaatak-Infra-Titans/sprint-0/Applications/Java/Installation/Guide.md

 | Versha Tripathi | 13-04-2026 | v1.0    | Prince Batra | Nikita Joshi | Piyush Upadhyay |

 ---

+## Introduction

+This guide provides a step-by-step approach to installing Java JDK 21 on Ubuntu 24.04.
+It is designed for beginners as well as developers who want a clean and reliable setup.
+The document focuses on using Ubuntu’s built-in package manager (APT), which is the simplest and most recommended method for installing Java.
+By following this guide, you will be able to install Java, configure environment variables, verify the installation, and manage different Java versions if required.

+---

 ## Table of Contents